 Ending a Domestic Partnership

 Partners can request to end a domestic partnership either in person or by mail.
 Instructions on ending a domestic partnership are available on the Ending a Domestic Partnership form.
-If submitting your request to end a domestic partnership by mail, please include a check or money order with your form.
+If submitting your request to end a domestic partnership by mail, please include a copy of your driver's license or state issued ID and a check or money order with your form.